Statics: Moment of inertia

+Applications

 Solids

 Statics is used in the analysis of structures, for instance in architectural and structural engineering.
 Strength of materials is a related field of mechanics that relies heavily on the application of static equilibrium.
 A key concept is the center of gravity of a body at rest: it represents an imaginary point at which all the mass of a body resides.
 The position of the point relative to the foundations on which a body lies determines its stability in response to external forces.
 If the center of gravity exists outside the foundations, then the body is unstable because there is a torque acting: any small disturbance will cause the body to fall or topple.
 If the center of gravity exists within the foundations, the body is stable since no net torque acts on the body.
 If the center of gravity coincides with the foundations, then the body is said to be metastable.

 Fluids

 Hydrostatics, also known as fluid statics, is the study of fluids at rest (i.e. in static equilibrium).
 The characteristic of any fluid at rest is that the force exerted on any particle of the fluid is the same at all points at the same depth (or altitude) within the fluid.
 If the net force is greater than zero the fluid will move in the direction of the resulting force.
-This concept was first formulated in a slightly extended form by French mathematician and philosopher Blaise Pascal in 1647 and became known as Pascal's Law.
+This concept was first formulated in a slightly extended form by French mathematician and philosopher Blaise Pascal in 1647 and became known as Pascal's law.
 It has many important applications in hydraulics.
 Archimedes, Abū Rayhān al-Bīrūnī, Al-Khazini and Galileo Galilei were also major figures in the development of hydrostatics.